Trump has many hunches about the coronavirus. Here's what the experts say.

 Trump has a long history of distrusting experts, most notably his own intelligence community and government scientists, and he frequently claims to know more than his career experts on a wide range of subjects.
 But with the world teetering on the edge of a global pandemic, the stakes for Trump's pushback have never been so high.
 As of Thursday afternoon, 12 U.S. patients had died and more than 100 Americans had been diagnosed with COVID-19, the disease caused by the coronavirus.

 Trump has painted criticism about his comments on the virus as a Democratic "hoax" and media "hysteria."
-On Thursday, the Trump campaign sent out a memo claiming that the "media’s obsession with weaponizing the coronavirus against President Trump remains at pandemic levels."
+On Thursday, the president's re-election campaign sent out a memo claiming that the "media's obsession with weaponizing the coronavirus against President Trump remains at pandemic levels."

 Here is a look at the gap between what Trump has said and what health experts say:

-The World Health Organization said earlier this week that about 3.4 percent of coronavirus patients have died.
+The World Health Organization said this week that about 3.4 percent of coronavirus patients have died.

-"Globally, about 3.4 percent of reported COVID-19 cases have died,” Tedros Adhanom Ghebreyesus, the director general of the WHO, said at a press conference in Geneva earlier this week.
+"Globally, about 3.4 percent of reported COVID-19 cases have died," Tedros Adhanom Ghebreyesus, the director general of the WHO, said at a news conference in Geneva this week.

 During an interview with Fox News host Sean Hannity on Wednesday night, Trump claimed that the WHO estimate was "false," citing a "hunch" he had.